s1155003185/VCCProjectGenerator/README.md

             Cannot Access via Property Accessor

 [@@Inherit]
-    If stated, generate will not generate Getter and Setter.
+    If stated, generate will not generate Getter and Setter, Manager, Action, etc.

+[@@Properties { "Properties\ : [ "GETSET(std::wstring, Name, L\"\")" ], "IsGenerateConstructor": true }]
+    Action Only.
+    Option:
+        Properties
+            Value is same as {ClassMacro}.
+            User need to handle assignment in Form maunally.
+        IsGenerateConstructor
+            Value is true or false.
+            Default is false and generator will generate Action().
+            If value is true, generator will generate Action(std::wstring name).

 [@@Command xxx]
     Command used in VCC generator, can be any text in xxx without @@